Congratulations, you have a class blog! Now what?

 In your assignment instructions, be sure to instruct students to select the appropriate category for their post.

 Most course blogs are created so that the students can contribute – but many instructors will create posts and pages as well!

 While there are different requirements for the blog assignments in each class, there are a few common elements: publish a post, select a specified category, include an image or video.

 Once the assignment is done and/or the term is over, you will probably want to know a few things about the student contributions.

 If you want a full set of web page statistics, you will need to set up Google Analytics (using the Beehive Pro plugin) before your class begins.

-Most class blogs, however, don’t get any real use out of that kind of statistic.
-We often just want to know how many posts and comments a student made, how many comments did each post collect.
+Most class blogs, however, don’t much value in that kind of statistic.
+We often need to know how many posts and comments a student made, how many comments did each post collect.
 With a few extra clicks, this information can be gathered using features built into WordPress.

 Blogging is not without challenges!
 If you are having a technical problem while working on your blog, please refer to the known issues page for a solution, and submit a contact form if you are unable to resolve it on your own.